- About Us

-Russ Carrington is the Executive Secretary of Pasture For Life.
-The Pasture-Fed Livestock Association promotes the unique quality of produce raised exclusively on pasture, and the wider environmental and animal welfare benefits that pastured livestock systems represent.
+Russ Carrington runs the Pasture-Fed Livestock Association (PFLA) which promotes the unique quality of produce raised exclusively on pasture through the Pasture for Life certification mark.
+Russ brings insight into changing consumer trends and the wider environmental and animal welfare benefits that pastured livestock systems represent.

 Dr Helen Sheridan (Ireland)

 Dr Helen Sheridan is Assistant Professor at the UCD School of Agriculture & Food Science.
 Dr Sheridan has contributed multiple papers to the European Grassland Federation, including her paper on “Semi-natural habitats on intensive grassland farms in Ireland”.